 Health concerns affecting the German Shepherd are those that also affect large and giant breed dogs in general, the most common of which are orthopaedic diseases and gastric dilation and volvulus.

-Hip dysplasia: The term 'dysplasia' means abnormal growth, therefore 'hip dysplasia' means abnormal growth or development of the hips.
+The term 'dysplasia' means abnormal growth, therefore 'hip dysplasia' means abnormal growth or development of the hips.
 What causes hip dysplasia?
 While the condition is primarily genetic in origin, the degree of hip dysplasia will vary between dogs due to a combination of factors such as body weight, nutrition, hormonal factors and other environmental considerations such as exercise.
 It's important to note that the inheritance of the gene is not simple, and breeding dogs with 'normal' hips can give rise to offspring with dysplastic hips and vice versa.
 The Orthopaedic Foundation of America publishes statistics of certain breed-related conditions based on breed and is worth a look if you are considering owning a German Shepherd.
 For example, of the 125,412 dogs examined in the United States, 20.5% of the hips were found to be abnormal.
 You can access the full report at the Orthopaedic Foundation of America website.

-How do we prevent hip dysplasia?
+How to prevent hip dysplasia?
 Responsible breeders will ensure their breeding stock is tested prior to breeding.
 Since 2016, the Australian National Kennel Council Ltd (ANKC) have been responsible for the Canine Hip and Elbow Dysplasia Scheme (CHEDS) which is weighted towards secondary joint changes associated with hip dysplasia.
 It's important to note that some of these changes may not be evident at 12 months of age and in some cases, not before 24 months of age.
 To help identify this condition at an earlier age, the PennHIP scheme is available which assesses hip laxity using radiography and a distraction index and can be performed as early as 4 months of age.
 For more information about how to diagnose and manage this condition, we recommend speaking with your regular veterinarian.

-Degenerative Myelopathy: This a genetic condition that causes progressive weakness, incoordination and paralysis of the hindlimbs and typically affects dogs over the age of 5 years.
+This a genetic condition that causes progressive weakness, incoordination and paralysis of the hindlimbs and typically affects dogs over the age of 5 years.
 As the name suggests, the disease causes degeneration of the nerve fibres within the spinal cord and their insulating layer called 'myelin'.
 While these changes can occur anywhere along the spine, they typically occur in the middle to lower back.
 Unfortunately, there are no treatments to reverse the clinical signs and supportive care with physical therapy is considered the mainstay of management.
 Responsible breeding is the only way to prevent the disease.
 If you're planning on getting a purebred puppy, speak to the breeder about the history of degenerative myelopathy in the kennel's line.

 GDV or "Bloat" - Gastric Dilation and Volvulus